MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/advanced/dl/ilastik.md

 models.
 The user evaluates these predictions, identifies areas for improvement, and adds additional annotations to correct any mistakes, thereby refining the model's performance through multiple iterations.

+### Creating training annotations
+- Use **sparse but representative** annotations
+- Cover variability in:
+	- Intensity
+	- Texture
+	- Object appearance
+	- Background and artifacts
+- Avoid over-annotating a single region

 ![ImageData](training.png) <br>
 *The image is showing the iterative training process in ilastik.
 By evaluating the prediction, the user can add targeted annotations to improve the model.*